lolof-nsmbw/NSMBW-Advanced-Physics-Patch/README.md

    > * Relocating the conflicting mod's payload to a different free memory region.
    > * Recompiling our patch with a new base address.
    > * Merging our source code directly into your project and compiling everything together into a single `loader.bin`.

 ---

+## 🐛 Known Issues & Limitations
+Due to the technical complexities of the NSMBW engine, the following issues currently exist (fixes may come in the future, but are limited by engine constraints):
+1. Up-thrown bombs and springs cannot hit or interact with blocks.
+Up-thrown POWs and springs do not interact with the player mid-air.
+2. Up-thrown shells sometimes clip through blocks or fail to trigger block interactions correctly.
+3. Spin-jump bouncing may fail to trigger on certain enemies if the player is currently in damage I-frames (invincibility frames).
+4. Certain custom enemies in the *NewerSMBW* engine may still damage the player during a spin jump.
+5. Up-throwing an item still uses the vanilla forward-throw player animation. *(I am not an animator, so if anyone can make a custom upward-throwing animation, contributions are welcome!)*

+---